 “NO IT’S NOT A GOOD JOB!
 I didn’t score so it’s NOT a good job!”
 With the collective “Aaawwwwwww” that went over the crowd of camper-chaired parents, I imagined they were all secretly picturing the heated lectures I must give him on the way to the games saying things like, “If you’re not first, you’re last.”

-On the contrary, our conversations on the way to each practice and every game are us having Briggs repeat back to us that being kind and respectful are more important than winning.
+On the contrary, our conversations on the way to each practice and every game are us having our son repeat back to us that being kind and respectful are more important than winning.
 But in that moment, the mom to my left who responded to his cry of frustration with, “Oh honey, I just want to give you a hug,” was already convinced that I was some sort psychotic crown-thirsty pageant mom.

 So, we made it through the game, filled him with water and positive reinforcement on the way home, and started prepping for the afternoon party.
 Within moments of arriving home, he was asked to go to his room to calm down and make good choices and he shouted with his eyes angry and his nose crunched, “You are a BAD mommy and I wish someone would beat you up until you are dead.”

 I’m going to let you sit on that and process it for a minute.
 I know I had to.